House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Tend to be heavy

-A trolley and a floor jack are similar in many ways, but they differ slightly, and the differences could thwart us from performing the job to its maximum capability.
-Setting up a trolley jack can be more complicated than a floor jack.
-Although floor jacks come in several weight classes, it’s generally found in most mechanic shops due to its heavy weight.
-Trolley jacks are more commonly found in car boots than floor jacks.
+A trolley and a floor jack are similar in many ways, but they differ slightly, and the differences could make your job harder if you use the wrong jack.
+Setting up a trolley jack can be more complicated than a floor jack, but they’re better for light repairs and are more portable than floor jacks.
+Although floor jacks come in several weight classes, they’re generally found in most mechanic shops due to their heavy weight.
+Trolley jacks are more commonly found in the back of passenger cars and trucks than floor jacks.

 The high reach on trolley jacks provides great clearance off the ground.
 Floor jacks also provide good clearance, but, generally, are lower than trolley jacks.
 A floor jack’s casters allow quick and hassle-free movement.
 They are generally heavy and tend to take up quite a bit of space.